Here’s how I installed an external USB Bluetooth adapter inside my laptop case.

-This is only for experienced technicians.
-If you have no experience you can (and most likely will) damage your laptop.
+This modification is only for experienced users.
+You can damage your computer.
 Proceed on your own risk!

-This guide should works for all laptop brands: Toshiba, Dell, HP/Compaq, IBM, Lenovo, Gateway, etc… as long as you have enough space to mount the Bluetooth module inside the laptop.
+This guide should works for most computers as long as you have enough space to mount the Bluetooth module inside the case.

 My idea was simple.
-Disassemble the Bluetooth adapter, remove the Bluetooth module and solder it to one of the USB ports.
-I decided to use one of the USB ports located in the lower right corner.
+Remove the Bluetooth adapter circuit board and solder it directly to one of the USB ports.

 I found some thin wires laying around.